xenworks/react-compound-slider/README.md

   <img src="https://user-images.githubusercontent.com/4615775/51296069-8fa30780-19d7-11e9-9399-ace98ee439f0.png"/></a>
 </div>

+# Modded for Curved Scaling

+We needed a slider that allows big ranges while still allowing people to select important price points.
+So we have used a elliptical curve instead of linear scaling.
+The modification probably breaks the lesser used slider modes (1 and 3) and sliders with more than two handles.

 ## React Compound Slider

 Welcome to the future.
 React Compound Slider is a small slider component with no opinion about markup or styles.